LiberiumOffc/PulsarUI/README.md

 <img src="docs/WindUI – Themes.png" alt="WindUI Banner">

 > [!WARNING]
-> This WindUI was not inspired by, and the name has nothing to do with UI Frameworks
+> This Pulsar UI was not inspired by, and the name has nothing to do with UI Frameworks

 > [!WARNING]
 > WindUI is currently in Beta.